Table of contents

 What vitamin deficiency symptoms can occur with vitamin A?

-• Xerophthalmia: dry, thickened conjunctiva and cornea
+• Xerophthalmie: dry, thickened conjunctiva and cornea

-• Night blindness
+• Night -blindness

 Natural sources of vitamin A